flozanor82/AnimatedMaps/README.md

 # 0. Set the files to animate
 -  The .jpg/.png files that are going to be animated should be in a specific folder, and they should be organized in a way that when python takes the list of them they enter in that order.
 -  The stata code that is provided generates maps for specific variables using maptile in combination with its the state geography.
+-  It requires a balanced panel on the geographies across the time that the maps are to be generated.
 -  Information about Stata's Maptile can be found at: (https://michaelstepner.com/maptile/)

 # 1. Getting started with selenium